Prep Time:15 minutes |

 Cook Time:20 minutes

 Everyone has a favorite Thanksgiving leftovers recipe and this is mine.
-It uses both the turkey meat (and stock from the bones, if you are ambitious) plus any extra wild rice.
+It uses both the turkey meat (and stock from the bones, if you are ambitious) plus any extra wild rice or rice mix (or use leftover stuffing if you didn’t serve rice).
 Serve it on Saturday, when you can add in a viewing of the Bayou Classic between Southern University and Grambling State (their bands are amazing); this is Americana at its finest.

 1 tablespoon butter